Guide to Controllable Building Works

 Work to Controlled Services and Fittings

 These are services and associated fittings such as electrical and drainage (sewage, wastewater and rainwater disposal) systems, fixed hot water and heating systems and fixed cooling systems.
 Windows and doors between heated and unheated spaces are also a type of controlled fitting.
-Examples of controlled work in this category are;
+Examples of controlled work in this category:

-Replacement Windows – note you don’t have to make an application is registered with one of the government-approved competent persons schemes (CPS) such as FENSA
+Replacement Windows – note you don’t have to make an application if your installer is registered with one of the government-approved competent persons schemes (CPS) such as FENSA

-New or Replacement Heating or Cooling Appliances – such as boilers, solid fuel stoves and fixed air conditioning units.
-Controls relate to their safety, energy efficiency and carbon emissions.
-There are also competent persons schemes covering this type of work and this is covered in our separate guidance
+New or Replacement Heating or Cooling Appliances – includes boilers, solid fuel stoves and fixed air conditioning units.
+These systems are subject to regulations that cover safety, energy efficiency, and carbon emissions.
+There are also competent persons schemes covering this type of work.
+Key schemes include NAPIT, BESCA, and APHC.
+For more details, see our guidance notes titled Competent Person Schemes.

 New or Replacement Central Heating – The regulations look for these to meet current standards of energy efficiency.